Um die anderen Arten von Veröffentlichungen zu diesem Thema anzuzeigen, folgen Sie diesem Link: Feminist politics.

 Annotation:

 This essay brings the work of Isabelle Stengers into the fold of feminism to propose a feminist politics of the earth that disrupts the fantasy of human exceptionalism underpinning much Anthropocene discourse.
 I begin by situating Stengers’s political use of Gaia theory in current debates on the Anthropocene.
 Next, I show how Stengers’s reworking of Gaia helps in reconsidering the relations between two bodies of feminist theory—Deleuzian feminism and Marxist ecofeminism—that are rarely brought into conversation.
-On this basis, I explore what a feminist politics of composition with the earth might look like.
+On this basis, I explore what a feminist politics of composition with the earth mi

 APA, Harvard, Vancouver, ISO und andere Zitierweisen